 • Passport should be valid for 6 months more at the time of travel.

-• Indian visa must have in advance before flying to India.
+• Indian visa must be gotten in advance before flying to India.

-• Bhutan visa is pre process by us with your passport copies
+• Bhutan visa is pre-processed by us with your passport copies

-• Tibet visa and Tibet travel permit also pre process by us.
-If you are going to Tibet from Nepal, Chinese visa must be issued from Nepal.
-If you plan to enter china from your home please get China visa from your country.
+• Tibet visa and Tibet travel permit also pre-processed by us.
+If you are going to Tibet from Nepal, a Chinese visa must be issued from Nepal.
+If you plan to enter China from your home, a China visa must be received from your home country.